American Express Business Loans Review

 To apply for Merchant Financing, your business has to accept American Express Cards.
 To begin the application process, you can visit American Express’s site.

 To apply for a Working Capital loan or Business Loan, you’ll have to have an American Express business credit card.
 In the case of the latter, you’ll also need to have an account on American Express’s website and be preapproved for the loan.
 For Working Capital loans, you can enroll in the program on Amex’s website.
 Once you’re approved for an amount, you can tap that money to make a vendor payment at your discretion.

 Just about all the information you need is available on Amex’s website, so long as you’re willing to navigate through a page or two.
 There are even loan calculators available that you can use to estimate your payment.
 The one criticism I’d have is that the Business Loan product doesn’t have as extensive documentation as the other two.

 Customer Service & Technical Support

-Customer support is available through FAQs on the company’s website or by phone at 1-855-531-2364.
+Customer support is available through FAQs on the company’s website or by phone.
 If you prefer social media, American Express has a presence on Facebook, Twitter, Instagram, LinkedIn, and YouTube.

 American Express has a generally positive reputation where customer service is concerned.